dragonflydb/documentation/docs/integrations/feast.md

 ## Dragonfly x Feast

-Since Dragonfly is highly compatible with Redis, Feast can be used with Dragonfly with zero to minimal code changes.
-By replacing Redis with Dragonfly, you can achieve superior performance and scalability for your Feast application.

 Please follow the steps below to configure Dragonfly and utilize Feast in your application.

 ### 1. Prerequisites